LeidyGil/leidygil.github.io/SQL_English.md

 -- The resulting table should only contain two columns: 'Profesion' and 'Nombre'.
 SELECT pr.profesion, pe.nombre FROM profesion pr LEFT JOIN personas pe ON pr.id = pe.profesion_id;

--- Right Join
+### Right Join
--- When using RIGHT JOIN, if the key is in the right table but not in the left table, the record from the right table will appear in the final result with NULL values in the fields of the left table.
+-- When using RIGHT JOIN, if the key is in the right table but not in the left table, the record FROM the right table will appear in the final result with NULL values in the fields of the left table.

 -- RIGHT JOIN functions similarly to LEFT JOIN but reverses the order of the tables.
--- While LEFT JOIN returns all rows from the left table and the corresponding matches from the right table (filling with NULL if there is no match), -- RIGHT JOIN does the opposite: it returns all rows from the right table and the corresponding matches from the left table.
+-- While LEFT JOIN returns all rows FROM the left table and the corresponding matches FROM the right table (filling with NULL if there is no match), -- RIGHT JOIN does the opposite: it returns all rows FROM the right table and the corresponding matches FROM the left table.

 -- To perform a RIGHT JOIN in SQL, the following syntax is used:
 -- SELECT * FROM table1 RIGHT JOIN table2 ON table1.attribute = table2.attribute;

 -- Exercise
--- We are asked to select all records from the departments of all offices along with their corresponding employees, including those departments that have no associated employees.
+-- We are asked to SELECT all records FROM the departments of all offices along with their corresponding employees, including those departments that have no associated employees.
 -- Both tables contain the email column.
 SELECT * FROM empleados e RIGHT JOIN departamentos d ON e.email = d.email;

--- Left Join and Right Join
+### Left Join and Right Join
 -- Key ideas
--- When using LEFT JOIN, if the key is in the left table but not in the right table, the record from the left table will appear in the final result with NULL values in the fields of the right table.
+-- When using LEFT JOIN, if the key is in the left table but not in the right table, the record FROM the left table will appear in the final result with NULL values in the fields of the right table.
--- When using RIGHT JOIN, if the key is in the right table but not in the left table, the record from the right table will appear in the final result with NULL values in the fields of the left table.
+-- When using RIGHT JOIN, if the key is in the right table but not in the left table, the record FROM the right table will appear in the final result with NULL values in the fields of the left table.
 -- LEFT JOIN and RIGHT JOIN are reflections of each other.
 -- Using LEFT JOIN or RIGHT JOIN simply depends on which table you want to name first.
 -- SELECT * FROM table1 LEFT JOIN table2 ON table1.id = table2.id